diprism/perpl/README.md

 The `-d` and `-r` options are followed by a type name and force defunctionalization or refunctionalization (respectively) for that type.

+## Credits

+This code is written by Colin McDonald at the University of Notre Dame and is licensed under the MIT License.